-Patti: Here’s my idea.
+Patti: I hate advertising.
+It’s so distracting and makes websites look cheap.
+And if we have sponsors, we’ll be compromising our integrity.
+Every time we review something, folks will be wondering if we were bought off.
+Here’s my idea.
 We adopt a freemium approach where we have fantastic web content available for free, then we periodically bundle and improve the best of the content for sale as books, photographs, audio guides, and so forth.
 Combine that with the sale of MagoScrolls and we’ll do fine.

 Morgan: So we’re going to change our lives based on a conversation that started out with your asking “What are you thinking about?”

 Patti: That’s what wives are for.
 Look, we love traveling and I’m certain that we can figure out how to build a following of fans who also love traveling.
 That’s what the internet is for.
 All we have to do is go viral.
 How hard can that be with your very excellent writing and my brains?

 And thus MudGuide was born.
 It’s that simple.
 The MudGuide.com website is here to inform and entertain travelers.
 Our most excellent products are available for sale.
 And we’re always looking for suggestions from folks on how we can improve both.